Skip to content

 #define acquire(x) while (__sync_lock_test_and_set(&x, 1) != 0);

 While you still need to write some assembly code in this project, you can use these macros whenever you need to acquire or release a lock in your C code.
-Let's now release the boot lock and see what will happen.
+Now, release the boot lock, and see what will happen.

 Release the boot lock

 We thus ask you to release the boot lock at the start of apps/system/sys_proc.c.
-Because grass_entry() has passed the address of boot_lock to this first process as the second argument of its main function, you can access boot_lock through argument boot.
-Here is one possible printing after releasing the boot lock.
+Because grass_entry() has passed the address of boot_lock to this process as an argument for its main function, you can access boot_lock through the struct multicore* argument.
+Here is one possible printing after you release the boot lock.

 > make qemu